lhiuming/exercises-code/algs/README.md

 ## Todos

 - Implement half of all algorithms and data structures
-  - at least the most important ones.
+  - RedBlack BST
+  - KD tree
+  - quick-select
+  - A* algorithm
 - Implement some of the most interesting algorithms from the exercise.
-- work on the Chapter 6.

 ## Implemented Algorithms and Data Structures